sphinx-labs/sphinx/README.md

 ## Current Limitations

 - You cannot deploy [libraries](https://docs.soliditylang.org/en/v0.8.24/contracts.html#libraries).
-- You cannot send ETH as part of a deployment.
 - You can only use the [Deploy CLI Command](https://github.com/sphinx-labs/sphinx/blob/main/docs/cli-deploy.md) on live networks if your Gnosis Safe has a single owner.
 (Deployments with the DevOps Platform support an arbitrary number of owners).

 ## Coming Soon